barcek/sprk/README.md

 Passing the resource instance allows resource attributes to be used by the function, e.g. any `items` value, but also gives the function access to the host tool (see [next section](#host-tool-use)).

-The number of uses of a particular function can be capped under the `caps` key in the tool's `state` attribute.
+The number of uses of a particular function can be capped under the `caps` key in the tool's `state` attribute, with a call cap dictionary present for `show_help` by default.
+A list of additional call cap dictionaries can be included in the configuration dictionary when instantiating a tool (see [Creating a tool](#creating-a-tool) above).

 New or changed tool state can be returned from the function as a dictionary (see [Host tool use](#host-tool-use) below).